 So even though I won’t discourage you from using their contact form, it’s advisable not to rely on them and figure out your own solutions.

 Final Draft pricing plans

-Final Draft offers two different pricing options – one for its Mac and Windows variant, and the other one for the iOS variant.
+Final Draft offers two different pricing options for a screenwriter – one for its Mac and Windows variant, and the other writer duet is for the iOS variant.

 The Mac and Windows license would cost you $249.
 If you want a test ride, there’s also a 30-day trial.

 Unfortunately, you can’t test the iOS app.
 You have to pay $9.99 to use it.